PavelSyomin/legal-services-geography-papers/Readme.md

 ## Papers details

 In the following tables, the links point to the respective home folders of the papers with the paper code, text, published PDF (if available), and citation information.
 Papers are sorted by conference/publication date.
-An unpublished paper is not listed.

 Some journal articles were first presented at conferences and then revised and published in the journals without separate publication in the conference proceedings.
 In this case, they are placed in the “Journal articles” section without a record in “Conference papers”, and the relevant conference details can be found on the paper page.